-Not only are ASCs focused on ensuring that patients have the best surgical experience possible, they also provide cost-effective care that save the government, third party payors and patients money.
+Not only are ASCs focused on ensuring that patients have the best surgical experience possible, they also provide cost-effective care that saves the government, third-party payers and patients money.
 Because ASCs are highly specialized and function on a much smaller scale, they are able to provide services at a lower price than a full-service hospital.

 Since 1982, when Medicare began reimbursing ASCs, the industry has saved the program billions of dollars.
-With approximately 5,300 Medicare-certified facilities across all 50 states, ASCs perform more than 25 million procedures each year.
-On average, Medicare saves $2.3 billion annually when surgical procedures are performed at ASCs instead of hospital outpatient departments (HOPDs).
-Click here to understand why.
+Today, with more than 5,900 Medicare-certified facilities across all 50 states, ASCs perform an estimated 22.5 million procedures each year.
+On average, Medicare saves more than $4.2 billion annually when surgical procedures are performed at ASCs instead of hospital outpatient departments (HOPDs).
 Likewise, Medicaid and other insurers benefit from lower prices for services performed in the ASC setting.

-In addition, patients typically pay less coinsurance for procedures performed in the ASC than for comparable procedures in the hospital setting.
-For example, a Medicare beneficiary could pay as much as $353 in coinsurance for a cataract extraction procedure performed in a hospital outpatient department, whereas that same beneficiary's copayment in the ASC would be only $195.
+In addition, patients typically pay less coinsurance for procedures performed in ASCs than for the same procedures in the hospital setting.
+For example, a Medicare beneficiary could pay $515 in coinsurance for a cataract extraction procedure performed in a hospital outpatient department, whereas that same beneficiary's copayment in the ASC would be only $313.

 Without the emergence of ASCs as an option for care, health care expenditures would have been tens of billions of dollars higher over the past four decades.
-Private insurance companies tend to save similarly, which means employers also incur lower health care costs when employees utilize ASC services.
+Private insurance companies tend to save similarly, which means employers also incur lower health care costs when employees have the outpatient surgery they need in ASCs.
 For this reason, both employers and insurers have recently been exploring ways to incentivize the movement of patients and procedures to the ASC setting.

-A report by the U.S. Department of Health and Human Services (HHS) Office of the Inspector General (OIG) found that outpatient surgical procedures performed in ASCs have saved Medicare more than $1 billion in each of the last several years—and have the potential for even greater savings in the future.
-As a result of the cost-savings that ASCs offer, the report concludes, “…Medicare saved almost $7 billion and beneficiaries saved an additional $2 billion during CYs 2007 through 2011.
+A report issued by the U.S. Department of Health and Human Services (HHS) Office of the Inspector General (OIG) found that outpatient surgical procedures performed in ASCs had saved Medicare more than $1 billion annually for several years—and had the potential for even greater savings in the future.
+As a result of the cost-savings that ASCs offer, the report concluded, “…Medicare saved almost $7 billion and beneficiaries saved an additional $2 billion during CYs 2007 through 2011.
 Also, Medicare and beneficiaries could save an additional $12 billion and $3 billion, respectively, during CYs 2012 through 2017.”
-Click here to read the full report.
+You can get a copy of the full report on ASCA’s website.

-A study published in Health Affairs finds that ASCs save money and increase efficiency for Medicare, insurers and patients alike, while providing the same high quality care as HOPDs.
-The study, conducted by health economists Elizabeth Munnich of the University of Louisville and Stephen Parente of the University of Minnesota, concludes that “ASCs are a high-quality, lower-cost substitute for hospitals as venues for outpatient surgery.”
+Of course, cost savings are only part of the story.
+The value ASCs provide is a combination of cost and quality.
+A study published in Health Affairs finds that ASCs save money and increase efficiency for Medicare, insurers and patients alike, while providing the same high-quality care as HOPDs.
+That study, conducted by health economists Elizabeth Munnich of the University of Louisville and Stephen Parente of the University of Minnesota, concludes that “ASCs are a high-quality, lower-cost substitute for hospitals as venues for outpatient surgery.”
 The full study can be read in the May 2014 issue of Health Affairs.